-The Association will be called “The Widnes and District Pensioners Bowling Association” affiliated to Merseyside County Crown Green Bowling Association.
+The Association will be called “The Widnes and District Seniors Bowling Association” affiliated to Merseyside County Crown Green Bowling Association.

-The object of the Association will be to promote and foster the game of bowls for male pensioners in Widnes and District.
+The object of the Association will be to promote and foster the game of bowls for seniors aged 55 and above in Widnes and District.

-The Annual Subscription shall be determined at the A.G.M. and shall be paid before the Fixture Meeting.
+The Annual Subscription shall be determined at the AGM and shall be paid on or before the fixture meeting.

 The Management of the Association will be vested in a Management Committee.
 The Committee will consist of the Chairman, Vice Chairman, Treasurer, Secretary plus two representatives to be seconded from clubs who are members of the Association.
-The President, Chairman, Vice-Chairman, Treasurer and Secretary shall be elected at the A.G.M.
+The President, Chairman, Vice Chairman, Treasurer, Auditor and Secretary shall be elected at the AGM.

 The A.G.M. will be held in February of each year and the Half Yearly General Meeting shall be held in October of each year.
 Any club member may attend these meetings but in any voting each club is allowed only one vote per team of that club.
 The Chairman shall have a casting vote.